Turkey Hunt Info

 Our turkey hunts are 3 days for the spring turkey hunt.
 We do offer a combo hunt which is a 4 day hunt that includes 2 birds in Missouri and 1 bird in Iowa.
 In Missouri, it is a state law that we can only hunt until 1:00 p.m.
 In Iowa, we can hunt all day which makes for an awesome combo hunt.
 We hunt Zone 4 in Iowa for turkey.
 After turkey hunting, we also offer excellent crappie and bass fishing in 100+ ponds that are stocked for excellent fishing.
 We also offer some of the finest morel mushroom hunting in the nation.
 So if you time your turkey hunt just right, going home with a cooler full of morels is not out of the question.
 Shed hunting is also another great addition to the spring turkey hunt.
 We have many acres to cover for great shed hunting, so you can bag a turkey and take home some bone.

 The licenses are over the counter for Missouri and can be purchased at any Walmart in the state of Missouri.
-Iowa licenses are by draw only, and must be applied for by Jan.
-24, however, there are leftover muzzle loading shotgun permits that are normally available after the regular draw, and we have 3 inline, muzzle loading shotguns that shoot just as accurately as a conventional shotgun that we let our hunters use.
+Iowa licenses are by draw only, and must be applied for from January 1st to the last Sunday in January.
+There are leftover muzzle loading shotgun permits that are normally available after the regular draw, and we have 3 inline, muzzle loading shotguns that shoot just as accurately as a conventional shotgun that we let our hunters use.
 So if you miss the deadline for an Iowa turkey tag, you can usually purchase a muzzle loading shotgun permit and have the chance at a big Iowa tom in the afternoon.
 We hunt Zone 4 in Iowa for turkey.